Prepare Your Loved Ones: What a Beneficiary Should Know In Advance of Your Passing

 Sixth, when an arrears payment is made, there is a statement on the check that reads, “Retired Pay Payable only during life of Payee.”
 Please do not let this statement alarm your beneficiaries.
 As long as the beneficiary’s name is accurate on the check, the check can be cashed.

-We want to take the best care of your loved ones when you die, you can help us by having a conversation with them to prepare them so they can know what to expect.
+We want to take the best care of your loved ones when you die.
+You can help us by having a conversation with them to know what to expect.
 We know talking about it might be difficult, but hopefully this checklist gives you an idea of the things to say.
 Don’t put it off.
 Have a conversation about it with your loved ones today.